darrenedale/bead-app/README.md

-# bead-app
+# Bead App

-Skeleton application using the bead-framework
+This is a skeleton application using the bead PHP MVC framework.
+Use it to kickstart your own project.